j0ono0/j0ono0.github.io/README.md

 Static website for my github just for fun.

-It is currently a static site generator created with Python, Jinja2, and Markdown.
-Some broad goals:

-- Maintain a coherent site-wide style
-- Keep things flexible to allow disparate content to be added with minimal resistance
-- Streamline the content creation and publishing processes

-Things are a total mess but you can checkout the latest output at <a href="https://j0ono0.github.io">j0ono0.github.io</a>
+This site has been generated from jinn.
+Things are ~~a total mess but~~ working in a basic way and you can checkout the latest generator code at [https://github.com/j0ono0/jinn](https://github.com/j0ono0/jinn)